lf-edge/ekuiper/docs/en_US/manager-ui/overview.md

 #### Install management console

-- Pull the Docker image of kuiper-manager from [Docker Image Library](https://hub.docker.com/r/emqx/kuiper-manager/tags), and `0.9.1-ief` is a dedicated image for Huawei IEF users, This example uses the `0.9.1` mirror.
+- Pull the Docker image of kuiper-manager from [Docker Image Library](https://hub.docker.com/r/emqx/kuiper-manager/tags), and `0.9.1-ief` is a dedicated image for Huawei IEF users, This example uses the `0.9.1` image.

   ```shell
   docker pull emqx/kuiper-manager:0.9.1